aurelio-amerio/techytok/_posts/2019-12-24-lesson-plotting.md

 savefig("img3b.png")
 ```

-To create a LaTeX string, we have to write `L` before the string and put the LaTeX code inside `$`, like what is written at line 4.
+To create a LaTeX string, we have to write `L` before the string and put the LaTeX code inside `$`, as shown at line 4.

 ![image-center](/assets/images/2019/12/24b/img3b.png){: .align-center}

 You can find more about matplotlib [here](https://matplotlib.org/).
 Every function or property for matplotlib is available through `PyPlot.function_name`.
-If you are interested take a look also to the [`PyPlot.jl`](https://github.com/JuliaPy/PyPlot.jl) package.
+If you are interested, take a look also to the [`PyPlot.jl`](https://github.com/JuliaPy/PyPlot.jl) package.

 # Conclusions